groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.18 (2020-07-23) =
+* ADDED New broadcast status of pending for broadcasts which have not been fully scheduled.
+* ADDED New broadcast support for saved searches and custom search form the contacts table.
+* TWEAKED SMS broadcasts will also go through the confirmation page.
+* FIXED Bug causing browser modal confirm when confirm to send a broadcast.

 = 2.2.17.1 (2020-07-06) =
 * HOT FIX Broadcast report using email_id for the events table although it's not ready yet.